 Tangible water assets include water assets held for future use within our real estate developments and farming.
 Tangible water is held at cost, which includes the price paid for the water and the cost incurred to pump and deliver the water.
 A portion of our water is currently held in a water bank on Company land in southern Kern County.
 Banked water costs also include costs related to the right to receive additional acre-feet of water in the future from the Antelope Valley East Kern Water Agency, or AVEK.
-The Company has also banked water within an AVEK owned water bank and with TCWD.
+The Company has also banked water within an AVEK owned water bank and with Tejon Castac Water District, or TCWD.

 We have also purchased water for future company uses or in certain circumstances, sale.
-In 2008, we purchased 8,393 acre feet of transferable water and in 2009 we purchased an additional 6,393 acre-feet of transferable water, the remaining portion of which is held on our behalf by AVEK under an agreement where AVEK will return this water to us at a 1.5 to 1 factor.
-To date, at the 1.5 to 1 factor, 13,548 acre-feet (9,032 X 1.5) of water has been returned and was placed in our Company water bank.
+In 2008, we purchased 8,393 acre-feet of transferable water and in 2009 we purchased an additional 6,393 acre-feet of transferable water, the remaining portion of which is held on our behalf by AVEK under an agreement where AVEK will return this water to us at a 1.5 to 1 factor.
+To date, at the 1.5 to 1 factor, 17,638 acre-feet (11,759 X 1.5) of water has been returned and was placed in our Company water bank.